Móstoles: Economy

 Agriculture and animal husbandry are hardly performed in the municipality.
 Only 0.2% of the GDP was collected from these activities in 2019.
 Mining, and industry activities equal 9.14% of that economic phenomenon in the same year.
 Building activities made the 8.63% of the money related to that economic measure.
 11.9% of the registers of working people to an organism of the Welfare System in Spain named Tesorería General de la Seguridad Social, were due to posts in this sector.

 The industrial estates in the municipality are Polígono Industrial El Lucero, in the northeast end; Polígono Industrial Los Rosales, in the northeast end; Prado Regordoño and Polígono Industrial la, in the east end; and Arroyomolinos, in the southern half.

-Healthcare

-The municipality is home to a centro de salud in Parque Coimbra (primary care centre), 8 centros de salud in the main city, and two hospitals in the main locality.

 Education

 Besides the university campus there are 34 public early childhood and primary education centres (CEIP) and 17 public secondary education centres (IES).
 4 concertados (semiprivate or quasiprivate) centres are also located in the municipality.
 A centre for vocational education (CIFP) can also be found in Móstoles.

 The campus includes the Higher School of Experimental Sciences and Technology, where people can choose among 13 degrees and 8 double degrees; the Higher Technical school of Computer Engineering, which includes 6 degrees and 6 double degrees; and the Faculty of social and legal sciences, where there are 9 degrees and 7 double degrees.

 An adult education centre and a centre of the national language teaching institution are also located in the municipality.